Smudded/ad-blocking-detector/readme.txt

 == Changelog ==
+= 1.1.1 =
+* Add screenshots and a banner image to the plugin listing.
 = 1.1.0 =
 * Add two new ad block detection methods
 * Fix broken detection in Firefox's Adblock Plus